xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 ## Prounciation tricks

-Over the years, I have developed a set of tricks to help non-chinese-native speakers prounce my name.
+Over the years, I have developed a set of tricks to help non-chinese speakers prounce my name.
-Feel free to pick the one works best for you!
+Feel free to pick the one that works for you the best!

 - [Prounciation audio clip]({attach}/assets/hzy.wav) (last name comes first)
 - You can break "Zeyuan" as "Ze-Yuan", which represents two Chinese characters: "Ze" and "Yuan".